Countly/countly-sdk-documentation/getting_started/current.md

 </h1>
 <p>
-  When you are checking your Countly Dashboard and sending events from your app or website at the same time, you might realize that there is a delay in the data that shows up in your screen.
-This is an expected behavior stemming from the internal logic of the Countly SDKs due to server side calculations and the client side queue management.
+  When you are checking your Countly Dashboard and sending events from your app or website, you might realize that sometimes there is a delay for the data to show up there.
+This is an expected behavior stemming from the internal logic of the Countly SDKs and the potential server side calculations.
 </p>
 <p>
-  <strong>Client Side Processes</strong>
+  <strong>SDK Side Processes</strong>
 </p>
 <p>
-  In some cases, users might be offline, thus they are not able to make requests to the server.
-In other cases, the server may be down or in maintenance, thus unable to accept requests.
-To mitigate the loss of data that can occur from these instances Countly SDKs stores each request in a FIFO (First-In-First-Out) queue before sending them over to the server.
-Then periodictly the SDKs would try to send these batched up requests to the server one by one.
-If it fails to connect to the server and get a successful response it would try again and again until it can deliver the request successfully and, only then, would erase the request from the queue.
+  In some cases, there might just be a connection issue.
+Either the user is offline or unable to reach your server (due to server maintanance or other issues).
+Thus they would not be able to send data to the server.
+If during this loss of connection the SDK is not able to perform any network activity, it will wait for a while before reattemping the upload of recorded information.
+By default, this delay is 60 seconds (can be changed during init) and is tied to the session update tick interval.
 </p>
 <p>
-  So to not overflow the servers with requests by sending them over whenever they come to existence, the SDKs would contact the server periodically by batching them and sending them together.
-This time period is every 60 seconds by default and is configurable during the initialization.
-Any event that can happen before this periodic connection attempt to the server would be queued and wait its turn to come at next connection attempt to the server.
+  The second aspect that can influence this is the event queue.
+Before we sent the recorded events to the server, we try to cache them to optimise the networking.
+  They are cached until their amount exceeds the threshold (by default 100, but can be configured), or the session update tick happens, or some other internal trigger happens.
 </p>
 <p>
   <strong>Server Side Processes</strong>
 </p>
 <p>
-  While this periodic server connection cycle would explain most of the delay you would see for any value to show up on your Dashboard, in addition to this, there can be server side calculations that can add to this duration too.
-For example depending on the complexity of your request and the amount of data you have, a cohort can take minutes up to hours to process before showing up on your dashboard.
+  In addition to this, there can be server side calculations that can add an additional delay.
+Depending on where you are expecting the changes to show up, the types and the length of the calculations involved would differ.
+For example, a cohort can take minutes up to hours to process before showing up on your dashboard.
-  But most data would show up within seconds after reaching to your Countly Server.
+  But most data would show up within seconds after reaching your Countly Server.
 </p>
 <h1>Is my SDK version compatible with my server?</h1>
 <p>